 The Simplify Feature tool allows to reduce the number of vertices of a feature, as long as the geometry doesn't change.
-You need to select one or several features, they will be highlighted by a red rubber band and a slider appears.
+You need to select a feature, it will be highlighted by a red rubber band and a slider appears.
 Moving the slider, the red rubber band is changing its shape to show how the feature is being simplified.
 Clicking OK the new, simplified geometry will be stored.
-If a feature cannot be simplified, a message shows up.
+If a feature cannot be simplified (e.g. MultiPolygons), a message shows up.

-Figure 24: Redo and Undo digitizing steps 🚨
+Figure 3.24.: Redo and Undo digitizing steps 🚨